 \subsection{General remarks}

-Our ultimate goal is to infer the horizontal velocities $v_{x}, v_{y}$ (i.e., those perpendicular to the line-of-sight direction).
-To this end, we will use the induction equation under the assumption of ideal magneto-hydrodynamics (i.e., zero magnetic diffusion):
+Our ultimate goal is to infer the horizontal velocities $v_{x}, v_{y}$ (i.e., those perpendicular to the line of sight direction).
+To this end, we used the induction equation under the assumption of ideal MHD (i.e., zero magnetic diffusion):

 This equation describes how the magnetic field evolves over time in the presence of a velocity field and is satisfied at all times.
-Therefore, we can specify a particular instant in time, i.e., $t_0$:
+Therefore, we can specify a particular instant in time, $t_0$:

-As mentioned in Sect.~\ref{section:introduction}, it is possible to observationally infer ${\bf B}, \dot{\ve{B}}$ and $v_{z}$, hence the solution of this equation will provide the horizontal components (i.e., perpendicular to the line-of-sight) of the velocity: $v_{x}$ and $v_{y}$.
+As mentioned in Sect.~\ref{section:introduction}, it is possible to observationally infer ${\bf B}, \dot{\ve{B}}$ and $v_{z}$.
+Hence the solution of this equation will provide the horizontal components (i.e., perpendicular to the line of sight) of the velocity: $v_{x}$ and $v_{y}$.